Talking to Your Cardiologist

-Factors your cardiologist will consider include: medical history; family history; risk factors for a diagnosis of coronary artery disease which include high blood pressure, high levels of LDL cholesterol with low levels of HDL cholesterol, diabetes, obesity, smoking, and more; the results of one or several diagnostic tests such as EKG, coronary CT angiogram, cardiac catheterization, invasive coronary angiogram and stress test.
+Factors your cardiologist may consider include: medical history; family history; risk factors for a diagnosis of coronary artery disease which include high blood pressure, high levels of LDL cholesterol with low levels of HDL cholesterol, diabetes, obesity, smoking, and more.
+The results of one or several diagnostic tests such as EKG, coronary CT angiogram, cardiac catheterization, invasive coronary angiogram and stress test.

 Ask your cardiologist about Protected PCI with Impella®